 Sexual offenders often appear to be ordinary, trustworthy people.
 People who abuse children are from every type of background.

 CSA can happen to any boy or girl.
-The HSE receives approximately 2,300 new reports of CSA every year but only approximately 520 of these cases are notified to a HSE Child Care Manager every year following some degree of initial assessment.
+The Tusla receives approximately 2,300 new reports of CSA every year but only approximately 520 of these cases are notified to a Tusla Child Care Manager every year following some degree of initial assessment.
 The most recent research shows that 1 in 5 children in Ireland have experienced sexual abuse (SAVI).
 Children who are affected by sexual abuse come from many different family backgrounds.
 The impact of this trauma upon them may be affected also by social problems such as marital difficulties, poor parenting, lack of finance, addiction or domestic violence.
 Boys and girls are sexually abused and this can happen within every strata of society.
 Research indicates that one in eight girls and one in twelve boys are sexually abused before they are sixteen.

 Normal sexual exploration should consist of naive play between two children that involves the exploration of their sexuality.
 This type of behaviour may be prompted by exchanges between children, such as ‘You show me yours and I’ll show you mine’.
 One of the key aspects of this behaviour is it's tone: there should not be any coercive or dominating aspects to this behaviour.
 Usually, there is no need for child protection intervention of any kind in this type of situation.